 Imagine constantly feeling like you need to remain clean, so you wash your hands repeatedly to avoid feeling dirty or feel like you have to hoard food in your closet or under your bed to not worry about being hungry.
-These are examples of obsessive-compulsive disorder (OCD), a mental health disorder that emerges in childhood and adolescent years.
+These are examples of obsessive-compulsive disorder (OCD), a mental health disorder that emerges in childhood and adolescence.
 Teens with OCD will have thoughts that will not allow them to relax.
 As a result, they develop rituals or repeat specific behaviors.
-If compulsive behaviors consume your son or daughter, it is time to seek OCD treatment for teens.
+If compulsive behaviors consume your child, it may be time to seek an OCD treatment program for teens.

 Many people wonder, is OCD curable?
 And while it is not, various treatments will help young adults.
 Destinations for Teens provides support for OCD through its mental health treatment services.

 OCD can encompass multiple symptoms and signs.
 It is characterized by obsessions, or repetitive and excessive thoughts, and compulsions, or repetitive behaviors that attempt to calm those thoughts.
 While OCD is often stigmatized as an obsession with cleanliness, this is not always true.
 OCD often centers on a theme for most people, and these can vary from interpersonal relationships to food contamination.

 Commonly, individuals who have OCD will face overwhelming anxiety, fear of harm, and intrusive thoughts.
 They might also have difficulty concentrating or performing tasks due to constant rumination and obsessive thoughts.

 - Feeling the need to count, measure, or arrange objects in a specific way

 - Excessive rereading, rewriting, or reviewing